- Category: About Us

 Our alumni have attended the following colleges and universities:

-Stanford, Columbia, Rice, Notre Dame, Duke, Middlebury, Smith, Pomona, Purdue, Northwestern, Howard, Occidental, St. Thomas, Drake, Colorado College, The Evergreen State College, University of Texas, University of Houston, Trinity, Texas A&M, Santa Clara, Sam Houston, Southwestern, St. Edward's, St. Mary's, University of Wisconsin, Texas Christian, Texas Southern, Our Lady of the Lake, Northland College, Prairie View A&M, Reed, Bowdoin, Knox, Morehouse, Bethany and Hendrix
+Harvard, Massachusetts Institute of Technology (MIT), Stanford, Columbia, Rice, Notre Dame, Duke, Middlebury, Bryn Mawr, Smith, Pomona, Purdue, Northwestern, Howard, Occidental, St. Thomas, Drake, Colorado College, Evergreen State, University of Texas, University of Houston, Trinity, Texas A&M, Santa Clara, Sam Houston, Southwestern, St. Edward's, Texas Tech, St. Mary's, University of Wisconsin, Texas Christian, Texas Southern, Our Lady of the Lake, Northland College, Prairie View A&M, Reed, Bowdoin, Knox, Morehouse, Bethany, Hendrix, Drexel University, University of Texas at Dallas and University of Texas at San Antonio

 Meetings for prospective students and their parents are held in winter on the Chinquapin campus.
 All students are required to complete an application and register for SSAT testing.
 Three testing sessions are held at Chinquapin during the winter and spring.
 Other locations are available throughout the Houston area.
 We introduce candidates to the school, administer short tests in reading, writing and mathematics, and interview each prospect.
 Selected students will also have the option of shadowing a current student for a day.
 Some students will be offered early enrollment by March.
 Other students are chosen to attend a one-week summer "try out" session at the school.
 From the summer group, the students who are best qualified are invited to attend Chinquapin Prep in the fall.